-ETX-155 is a neurosteroid GABAA PAM NCE designed to have broad potency at synaptic and extrasynaptic GABAA receptors (EC50's of 95 - 330 nM).
+ETX-155 is a neurosteroid GABA_A PAM NCE designed to have broad potency at synaptic and extrasynaptic GABA_A receptors (EC50's of 95 - 330 nM).
 In preclinical studies, ETX-155 showed favorable pharmacokinetic properties and potent activity across several animal models of CNS diseases.
 Based on these studies, we believe ETX-155 is a promising investigational therapy for treatment of psychiatric mood disorders and focal onset seizures.
-We believe ETX-155 has several potential advantages that, collectively, differentiate it from other product candidates in the GABAA PAM therapeutic class and could represent a compelling clinical profile.
+We believe ETX-155 has several potential advantages that, collectively, differentiate it from other product candidates in the GABA_A PAM therapeutic class and could represent a compelling clinical profile.

 - Dual synaptic and extrasynaptic activity.
-ETX-155's design to bind at the synaptic and extrasynaptic GABAARs is believed to cause enhanced phasic and tonic inhibition, which can lead to decreased neuronal excitability.
-We believe that both types of inhibition are important for neurosteroid clinical efficacy in depression and epilepsy, as suggested by the positive clinical results of brexanolone and zuranolone in depression and ganaxolone in epilepsy, all of which have dual activity at synaptic and extrasynaptic GABAARs. - Consistency of effect.
-Phase 1 clinical trials demonstrate that taking ETX-155 with or without food does not result in a clinically meaningful difference in pharmacokinetics, specifically with the Cmax, and the total drug exposure (AUC).
-This is a unique characteristic in contrast to other GABAA PAMs such as ganaxolone, brexanolone and zuranolone which are reported to require administration timed with a meal to achieve desired clinical outcomes.
-Given challenges with patient compliance, we believe the lack of a clinically meaningful food effect is an important patient-centric differentiation that should allow patients the flexibility to take therapy with or without a meal while maintaining a consistent therapeutic exposure.

-- Once a day dosing.
+ETX-155's design to bind at the synaptic and extrasynaptic GABA_ARs is believed to cause enhanced phasic and tonic inhibition, which can lead to decreased neuronal excitability.
+We believe that both types of inhibition are important for neurosteroid clinical efficacy in depression and epilepsy, as suggested by the positive clinical results of brexanolone and zuranolone in depression and ganaxolone in epilepsy, all of which have dual activity at synaptic and extrasynaptic GABA_ARs. - Consistency of effect.
+Phase 1 clinical trials demonstrate that taking ETX-155 with or without food does not result in a clinically meaningful difference in pharmacokinetics, specifically with the C{max}, and the total drug exposure (AUC).
+This is a unique characteristic in contrast to other GABA_A PAMs such as ganaxolone, brexanolone and zuranolone which are reported to require administration timed with a meal to achieve desired clinical outcomes.
+Given challenges with patient compliance, we believe the lack of a clinically meaningful food effect is an important patient-centric differentiation that should allow patients the flexibility to take therapy with or without a meal while maintaining a consistent therapeutic exposure. - Once a day dosing.
 ETX-155 demonstrated a half-life of approximately 24 to 26 hours which provides confidence the agent can be utilized in a once-a-day evening dosing regimen.
-We believe this will be a competitively differentiated and favorable dosing regimen for patients. - Potential for favorable therapeutic window across a broad set of CNS indications.
-ETX-155 has shown encouraging tolerability and safety in its SAD and MAD Phase 1 clinical trials.
+We believe this will be a competitively differentiated and favorable dosing regimen for patients.
+The pharmacokinetic data for ETX-155 compares favorably with other GABA PAM product candidates in development, which have demonstrated half-lives ranging from approximately 2 hours to 18 hours. - Potential for favorable therapeutic window across a broad set of CNS indications.
+To date, ETX-155 has shown encouraging safety and tolerability data in its SAD and MAD Phase 1 clinical trials.
 The exposures attained from the 60 mg dose in our Phase 1 MAD cohorts are consistent with the exposures that led to robust activity of ETX-155 in our preclinical models of depression, anxiety and epilepsy.
 This increases our confidence that 60 mg has the potential to be an efficacious dose in the indications we are pursuing.
 Separately, we believe the favorable tolerability data demonstrated in our SAD and MAD clinical trials and the activity observed in preclinical models will support our evaluation of a range of doses to potentially offer physicians different dose levels, allowing for patient-centric dosing.